sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

   > init from db\data\sap.capire.incidents-Urgency.texts.csv
 /> successfully deployed to in-memory database.
 ```
-> Make sure your CAP server is still running.
+> Make sure that your CAP server is still running.
 You can start it with `cds watch`.

 Now that the database is filled with some initial data, you can send complex OData queries served by the built-in generic service providers.
 With the generic `index.html` page opened in your browser, paste the following queries at the end of the current URL and check the result: